What is a Product?

 The stages include development, introduction, growth, maturity, saturation, and decline.
 PLC explains how products get introduced in the market and how they ultimately become obsolete.

 It explains, that as people have a life, the products also have a life.
 PLC is helpful in understanding the various stages of products and helps to apply the relevant marketing efforts to maintain the position of the products in the markets.

 This is the prior stage before the introduction of the product in the market.
 Companies at this stage spend a huge amount of money on research and market analysis.

 They try to gather as many new product ideas as possible evaluate these ideas and select the most feasible one.
 This stage of the product life cycle is also called new product development.

 And, development stage of PLC ends when the product is ready for commercialization.

 The introduction is the stage where the product is commercialized.
 This is where the product is introduced to the market.

-At this time, the product is new to the market, most people do not know about the product, the sales are almost low and demand slowly increases.
+At this time, the product is new to the market, most people do not know about the product, the sales are almost low and demand slowly increasing.

 Companies should invest in advertising and marketing the products and opt for an informative marketing strategy instead of a persuasive one.